Latrodectus revivensis: Description

 As with several species in Latrodectus, phenotype and morphology vary between male and females.
-The females themselves can range from 9-19mm long and around 7mm in height.
-Males can range from 3-7mm in length.
+The females themselves can range from 9-19 millimeters long and around 7 millimeters in height.
+Males can range from 3-7 millimeters in length.
 Coloration can vary depending on gender and statues of the individual.
 Typically, females are very dark brown but pregnant females display a light brown pigment with a pale golden hue.
 Males are typically brown with a patterned abdomen containing various shades of brown.
 Males can present with grey-white spots and stripes along their abdomens.
 Hairs and setae are present and short on the cephalothorax and legs while being longer in the chelicerae in females.
 In terms of relative size, males have a longer length to body size ratio than females.
 As for coloration of limbs, legs tend to see the same dark coloration as the main body, however the pigment starts becoming lighter near the ends of legs at the tarsi.
 Coloration is not consistent across the life cycle, typically pigmentation continues to darken after each instar.